2022–23 OHL season: Canada

 The Canadian team had six current and former OHL players on their original roster.
 The players on the Canadian team who currently played in the OHL are: Ethan Del Mastro, Mississauga Steelheads; Ben Gaudreau, Sarnia Sting; Jack Matier, Ottawa 67's and Brennan Othmann, Peterborough Petes.
-Two former OHL players were also on the team: former Barrie Colts player Brandt Clarke, who played on the Los Angeles Kings and former Kingston Frontenacs player Shane Wright of the Seattle Kraken.
+Two former OHL players were also on the team: former Barrie Colts player Brandt Clarke, who played on the Los Angeles Kings and former Kingston Frontenacs player Shane Wright of the Seattle Kraken.Wright and Clarke both where sent down to the OHL after the tournament.
 Wright was named captain of the team.
 Later in the tournament, Canada added Owen Beck from the Mississauga Steelheads as an injury replacement.

 In seven games, Clarke led the Canadian defense with two goals and eight points.
 Wright scored four goals and seven points in seven games.
 Othmann scored two goals and six points in seven games, while Del Mastro earned three assists in seven games.
 Beck earned an assist in three games and Matier had an assist in seven games.
 Gaudreau earned a record of 1-1-0 in two games with a 3.38 GAA and a 0.828 save percentage.

 Canada finished second in Group A during the preliminary round with a record of 3-0-0-1, earning nine points.
 In the quarter-finals, Canada defeated Slovakia 4-3 in overtime.
 In the semi-finals, the Canadians defeated the United States 6-2, advancing to the championship game.
 In the Gold Medal game, Canada defeated Czechia 3-2 in overtime to win the tournament.

 Czechia

 Team Czechia had two OHL players on their roster.
-The players named to the team were Tomas Hamara of the Kitchener Rangers and Matyas Sapovaliv of the Saginaw Spirit.
+The players named to the team were Tomáš Hamara of the Kitchener Rangers and Matyáš Šapovaliv of the Saginaw Spirit.

 Sapovaliv earned seven assists in seven games to finish tied for fifth in team scoring.
 Hamara earned an assist in seven games.

 Czechia finished in first place in Group A during the preliminary round, earning a record of 3-0-1-0 for ten points.
 In the quarter-finals, Czechia defeated Switzerland 9-1 to advance to the semi-finals.
 In the semi-final game, Czechia defeated Sweden 2-1 to earn a berth in the Gold Medal game.
 In the final game of the tournament, Czechia lost to Canada 3-2 in overtime to win the silver medal.